Sharing plots and notebooks

 If you import libraries into your notebook, note down their versions.

-It is customary to do this either in a requirements.txt
+In Python, it is customary to do this either in a requirements.txt

 file (example):